vjaykr/IDSyncro/README.md

 - Plan two deployments if you want branded subdomains:
    - `id.saralworkstechnologies.info` → full portal (requires login)
    - `verify.saralworkstechnologies.info` → renders only the Verify page and hides the navigation bar
+- The React SPA now forces any `/verify` navigation on the admin host to `https://verify.saralworkstechnologies.info`, ensuring the verification UI is only accessible on that dedicated domain.
-- Both subdomains can point to the same backend API; update `REACT_APP_API_URL` in the frontend build if the API is not on `http://localhost:9091`.
+- Both subdomains can point to the same backend API; update `REACT_APP_API_BASE_URL` in the frontend build if the API is not on `http://localhost:9091`.

 ## Usage